poldap/clock_sync_and_range/README.md

 [[4]](https://www.kth.se/profile/ph/): Peter Händel's research profile at KTH<br/>
 [[5]](https://www.kth.se/profile/jalden/): Joakim Jaldén's research profile at KTH<br/>

-In this repository you can find the code used to implement the different estimation strategies in  our paper [[1]](#ourpaper), i.e., Periodogram and Correlation Peaks (PCP), Local/Global Grid Search (LGS/GGS), and used to produce all the plots in #ourpaper.
-You can also find the code used to simulate an ideal physical system with two node exchanging pulses according to the protocol described in Section II.A in our paper [[1]](#ourpaper) and in the [Fig.1](#Fig.1).
+In this repository you will find the code used to implement the different estimation strategies in our paper [[1]](#ourpaper), i.e., the intuitive periodogram and correlation peaks (PCP) technique and the local and global grid search (LGS/GGS) procedures for the sawtooth model.
+Similiarly, you will also find the code used for their evaluation and the generation the empirical results in [[1]](#ourpaper).
+Additionally, you can also find the code used to simulate an ideal physical system implementing the RTT protocol described in Section II.A of our paper [[1]](#ourpaper), summarized here by [Fig.1](#Fig.1).

  <a id='Fig.1'></a>![RTT_measurement_scheme](RTT-measurement-scheme.png)

 ## Computation Environment
 In order to run our code successfully and in a moderate time, you will need access to a powerful computer.
 For reference, all our experiments have been run on a computer equipped with Intel(R) Xeon (R) CPU E5-2630 v4 @ 2.20GHz and 32 GB of RAM.
-In case you do not have access to a powerful CPU, we recommend skipping the intensive-to-compute plots and we suggest to directly load the data to generate the plots from *.npz, as set by default in all the notebooks.
-This will simply re-render the plots in the user-selected format, loading the results that were run on our computational set-up.
-Conversely, to run the code locally and reproduce our results, change the flags that you will find in each computation section to "True".
+In case you do not have access to a powerful CPU, we recommend skipping the intensive-to-compute cells and we suggest to directly load the data to generate the plots from the `*.npz` files, as set by default in all the empirical results notebook.
+This will simply re-render the plots in the selected format, loading the results that we obtained.
+To run the code locally instead to reproduce our results, change the corresponding flags in each computation cell to `True`.

 ## Explaining code